josephmontes/VAA/README.md

 # 3. Batters

 ### The story is different for batters
-- Batters will appear against every pitch type which dilludes the necessity to crush this more 'effective' type of 4-Seam Fastball
+- Batters will appear against every pitch type which dilutes the necessity to crush this more 'effective' type of 4-Seam Fastball
   - Whereas pitchers that throw 4-Seam Fastballs would benefit from it more since they do not throw every pitch type
 - Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than it is to hit the 'effective' ones since **batters will see the ineffective ones more often**
      - 36% of 4-Seam Fastballs have a VAA >= -4.5°